-U.S. COMMODITY FUTURES TRADING COMMISSION
+U.S. COMMODITY FUTURES TRADING COMMISSION OFFICE OF INSPECTOR GENERAL

-OFFICE OF INSPECTOR GENERAL Three Lafayette Centre 1155 21st Street, NW, Washington, DC 20581 Telephone: (202) 418-5110
+Three Lafayette Centre 1155 21st Street, NW, Washington, DC 20581

-- TO: Rostin Behnam, Chairman Kristin N. Johnson, Commissioner Christy Goldsmith Romero, Commissioner Summer K. Mersinger, Commissioner Caroline D. Pham, Commissioner - FROM:Miguel A. Castillo, CPA, CRMAAssistant Inspector General for Auditing - DATE: November 14, 2022
+TO: Rostin Behnam, Chairman

+Kristin N. Johnson, Commissioner

+Christy Goldsmith Romero, Commissioner Summer K. Mersinger, Commissioner Caroline D. Pham, Commissioner

+Dr. Brett M. Baker Sutt In Solar FROM:

+Acting Inspector General

+DATE: November 15, 2023

-SUBJECT: CFTC Financial Statements Audit: Fiscal Year (FY) 2022
+SUBJECT: Audit of the CFTC Financial Statements (Fiscal Year 2023)

-Annually the Office of the Inspector General (OIG) engages an independent public accountant (IPA) to perform a required audit of the Commodity Futures Trading Commission's (CFTC) financial statements.
-We contracted Williams Adley & Company, LLP (Williams Adley) to audit the financial statements of the CFTC as of September 30, 2022, and for the year then ended, to provide negative assurance on internal control and compliance with laws and regulations for financial reporting.
-We required that the audit be done in accordance with U.S. Generally Accepted Government Auditing Standards (GAGAS).
+We contracted with the independent public accounting firm of Williams Adley & Company, LLP (Williams Adley) to audit the financial statements of the Commodity Futures Trading Commission (CFTC) as of and for the fiscal years ended September 30, 2023, and 2022, to provide a report on internal control over financial reporting, and to report on compliance with laws and other matters.
+The contract required that the audit be performed in accordance with U.S. Generally Accepted Government Auditing Standards (GAGAS).

-In its audit, Williams Adley found:
+In its audit of the CFTC financial statements, Williams Adley found: